bernaljg/bernaljg.github.io/_pages/about.md

 In my free time, I like to stay active by going to the gym, dancing, playing soccer, climbing and hiking (preferably to and from tall mountains).
 I also love meeting interesting new people and learning about their lives and research (conferences are my happy place).
-When I am not moving around or socializing I like fun escapist content such as fantasy, sci-fi and even some magical realism every once in a while.
+When I am not moving around or socializing I like fun escapist content such as fantasy, sci-fi and some magical realism every once in a while.

 Please send me an email or message me on Twitter if you wanna chat.
 Always down to meet new people!